Marlonuzco/FoodApp-Android/README.md

 # FoodApp-Android
 Fast Food app in react native

-An app developed with React native and redux in the front , and Node.js.
+An app developed with React native and redux in the front , and Node.js in the backend.

 The app is a fast food sales app.